communitiesuk/epb-ecaas-api/documentation/README.md

 ## How to generate static Redoc documentation

-The static HTML file was generated using Redocly.
-It can be regenerated using the below command:
+Static Redocly documentation can be generated from within this directory by running the following:

 ```
 npx @redocly/cli build-docs openapi.yaml